st-ixlab/st-ixlab.github.io/_posts/2022-04-15-one-paper-accepted-to-cvpr-workshop-on-affective-behavior-analysis-in-the-wild.md

  </div>
 </div>

-SeoulTech IXLAB: AI-Infused Interactive Computing & Applications Our paper "Classification of Facial Expression In-the-Wild based on Ensemble of Multi-head Cross Attention Networks" by Jae-Yeop Jeong, Yeong-Gi Hong, Daun Kim, and Jin-Woo Jeong was accepted to IEEE/CVF workshop on Affective Behavior Analysis in-the-wild!!
+Our paper "Classification of Facial Expression In-the-Wild based on Ensemble of Multi-head Cross Attention Networks" by Jae-Yeop Jeong, Yeong-Gi Hong, Daun Kim, and Jin-Woo Jeong was accepted to IEEE/CVF workshop on Affective Behavior Analysis in-the-wild!!